Booker scores 24 points, Suns beat Mavs for 10th straight

 TIP-INS

 Suns: F/C Frank Kaminsky (knee soreness) didn’t play. … It took the Suns nearly four minutes to score their first point.
-Phoenix missed its first seven shots and fell into an 8-0 hole before Ayton made a fall-away jumper. … Paul missed his first nine shots before making a 15-foot jumper early in the fourth quarter.
+Phoenix missed its first seven shots and fell into an 8-0 hole before Ayton made a fallaway jumper. … Paul missed his first nine shots of the night before making a 15-foot jumper early in the fourth quarter.
 He has seven points. … Landry Shamet scored 11 points off the bench.
 JaVale McGee added 10 points and six rebounds.

 UP NEXT

-The Mavericks and Suns play each other again Friday night in Phoenix.
+The Mavericks and Suns play each other again on Friday night in Phoenix.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports.